 Focus Area #1: Organizational Development

-- ML 535 – Organizational Theory and Leadership
+- ML 535 – Organization Theory and Leadership

 - Director approved course with organizational development focus

-- MBA 565 – Global Environment for Managers
+- MBA 565 – Managing in a Global Environment

 - ML 560 – Cultural Competence and Effective Leadership